What is YOUR Next Step to Better Production?

 I try to pose this question to myself and my farm every year.
 I don’t always have the luxury to make big improvements.
 My major goal might involve only a few minor tweaks to a longstanding practice.
 Sometimes it’s just to get one more year out of an old planter or combine.

-In 2023, I have a clear objective for better production: I’m going to focus on microbials.
-In particular, I want to get more value out of the manure produced by my own hogs.
+Dans 2023, I have a clear objective for better production: I’m going to focus on microbials.
+En particulier, I want to get more value out of the manure produced by my own hogs.
 We already try to take advantage of it, but I think we can use it more effectively by conducting a few science-based experiments as we apply it in new ways.
 If we’re successful, we may learn how to reduce our reliance on synthetic fertilizers.
 If we’re really fortunate, we’ll share the results of our techniques to other farmers.

 At the meeting in Argentina, I expect to encounter farmers who have more experience with microbials—and as I describe my plans, I’ll want to hear what they have to say.
 They may suggest helpful approaches or warn me away from potential mistakes.
 It will not surprise me if I learn the most from a farmer from Tanzania or the Philippines.